nillunil/adminctrlz.github.io/images/readme.txt

+/images level:
-- of each student on representative image of the student's work to be uploaded here
+- of each student one representative image of the student's work to be uploaded here
 - image specs to be defined: resolution/size/format/etc.
 - naming convention [name_surname.fileformat]